In today's complex distributed systems, effective observability is critical for

 provider.register();

-This configuration sets timeouts for export operations and limits the amount of memory used for buffering spans, ensuring that telemetry collection doesn't consume excessive resources even if the backend is unavailable.
+This configuration sets timeouts for export operations and limits the amount of

 Final thoughts

 Implementing OpenTelemetry effectively requires careful planning and ongoing refinement.
-By following these seven best practices, you can build a robust observability foundation that provides valuable insights into your system's behavior without excessive complexity or cost.
+By following these six best practices, you can build a robust observability foundation that provides valuable insights into your system's behavior without excessive complexity or cost.

 Remember that observability is a journey, not a destination.
 Start with the basics, learn from your experiences, and continuously improve your approach based on the evolving needs of your system and teams.